 The tiny, ancient market town of Talgarth is worth a visit in its own right, with Talgarth Mill sitting prominently alongside a delightful café perfect for stopping by to grab a refreshing cup of tea and a freshly baked loaf of bread.
 Talgarth is also home to one of the best local butchers in the area and provides an excellent gateway to the Black Mountains.

 The walking routes from Talgarth are mostly undiscovered and worth the detour.
-Starting in the main car park this walk is approximately eight miles in length and should take you no longer than three or four hours, depending on your speed.
-From this starting point, an uphill jaunt will lead you past the pretty St Gwendonline’s Church, across three fields, over a stile and through a grassy track until you find yourself at the beautiful Rhos Fawr Common (it sounds fancy but it really means Big Moor!).
+From the main car park an uphill jaunt will lead you past the pretty St Gwendonline’s Church, across three fields, over a stile and through a grassy track until you find yourself at the beautiful Rhos Fawr Common (it sounds fancy but it really means Big Moor!).
 Some steps will soon take you down to Pwll-y-Wrach Falls, where, according to local legend, used to be where they’d take the older local women to see if they were witches!
-This is a circular route so you will end where you started, you’ve definitely earned that cup of tea now!

 Cwm Idwal walk

 Start and finish point: Ogwen Warden Centre car park